What is an Audit Trail?

 Audit trails serve three distinct audiences.
 Security teams use them to detect anomalies, investigate incidents, and verify that policies are enforced correctly.
 Compliance teams use them to demonstrate that agent operations meet regulatory requirements — SOC 2, GDPR, PCI DSS all require evidence of access controls and decision logging.
 Developers use them to debug agent behaviour, understand why a tool call was denied, and optimise policies based on real usage patterns.

 The value of an audit trail is proportional to its completeness.
 A partial trail — one that only logs denials, or only logs certain servers — leaves gaps that undermine its utility.
-Intercept logs every tool call that passes through it, regardless of the policy outcome.
+PolicyLayer logs every tool call that passes through it, regardless of the policy outcome.
 This creates a complete picture of agent activity that can be queried, analysed, and retained according to organisational requirements.

 HOW POLICYLAYER USES THIS

-Intercept generates a structured audit trail for every tool call.
+PolicyLayer generates a structured audit trail for every tool call.
 Each entry includes: timestamp, MCP server name, tool name, arguments (optionally redacted for sensitive fields), matched policy rule, evaluation result (allow/deny/log), and any conditions that were checked.
 The audit trail is written to structured log output (JSON) and can be forwarded to any log aggregation system (ELK, Datadog, Splunk, CloudWatch).
 Retention and redaction policies are configurable to meet compliance requirements.

 FREQUENTLY ASKED QUESTIONS